 And it would also mean that you could respect your body – weight and size – as it is TODAY!
 Not the one that you want to have.
 The one that you have today!

 As an mBIT Coach, part of my training is about helping you to reconnect with your inner intelligence and discover your inner energy.
 You have multiple intelligence centers (neural networks) in your body.
 Yes – the most numerous neurons are located in your head – commonly referred to as your brain.
 But you also have neural networks around your heart and a “second brain” in your gut.
-There is additional evidence to suppose that a fourth neural network (intelligence center) is the Autonomic Nervous System, and that we still don’t know everything their is about the neuroscience of the human body!
+There is additional evidence to suppose that a fourth neural network (intelligence center) is the Autonomic Nervous System and that we still don’t know everything there is about the neuroscience of the human body!